-Accordingly, courts should review a requirement to dedicate an open space easement under the Nollan and Dolan framework.
-As illustrated in Section II, a fee simple absolute title entails the right to make any reasonable use of one's property at common law.246 As such, any requirement giving another party the right to preclude such reasonable uses necessarily transfers an interest in the property to another party-an interest in asserting dominion over the property.
-For this reason, Nollan and Dolan apply to open space dedication requirements.
+Accordingly, Courts should review a requirement to dedicate an openspace easement under the Nollan and Dolan framework.
+As illustrated in Section II, a fee simple absolute title entails the right to make any reasonable use of one's property at common law.
+As such, any requirement giving another party the right to preclude such reasonable uses dedication of an interest in real property and waiver of the right to demand just compensation for that interest.
+See Nollan, 483 U.S. at 831 ("To say the appropriation of a public easement... does not constitute the taking of a property interest but rather... [is] 'a mere restriction on its use,' ... is to use words in a manner that deprives them of all their ordinary meaning.").